 Melatonin can be used by men who want to be strong.
 This medication might increase the levels of human growth hormone (HGH) in men’s body, which means, it can benefit in the increase of both muscle and body mass.

 Another benefit includes possible eye health improvement.
-Since the melatonin contains a lot of antioxidants, it might prevent cell damage, which could lead to the delay of age-related eye damage and maintain visual clarity.
+Since the melatonin contains a lot of antioxidants, it might prevent cell damage, which could lead to the delay of age-related eye degeneration and maintain visual clarity.

 The last advantage of using melatonin is the help with Gastroesophageal reflux disease (GERD), which is a digestive disorder that is caused when stomach acid flows back into the tube connecting your mouth and esophagus.
 The melatonin can obstruct the secretion of stomach acids and allow it to enter the esophagus.